Chandy Oommen

 Chandy Oommen (born 1 March 1986) is an Indian lawyer, lecturer, and politician.
 He is an advocate by profession, who practices law at the Supreme Court of India since 2016.
 He currently serves as the Member of the Kerala Legislative Assembly representing Puthuppally Assembly constituency, since 2023, and was the Chairman of the National Outreach Cell of the Indian Youth Congress.
-On September 2024, Government of India appointed Oommen as the Empanelled Advocate to represent the National Highways Authority of India in Courts in Kerala.
+In September 2024, Government of India appointed Oommen as the Empanelled Advocate to represent the National Highways Authority of India in Courts in Kerala.

 The son of veteran Congress leader and former Chief Minister of Kerala, Oommen Chandy, Chandy is a member of the Indian National Congress (INC) and the Kerala Pradesh Congress Committee (KPCC).
 His entry into electoral politics occurred in September 2023 when he contested in the Puthupally assembly byelection and won with an unprecedented margin of 37,719 votes, setting a new record for the constituency.

-Family and education
+Early life and education

 Chandy Oommen was born on 1 March 1986 in Puthuppally, Kottayam district of Kerala, India as the only son of former chief minister Oommen Chandy and Mariamma Oommen.
 He was named after his paternal grandfather, K. O. Chandy.
 Chandy has two sisters—Maria and Achu Oommen.